-This is the authentic rice stuffed tomatoes recipe: you’ll get pomodori al riso quite similar (but tastier) than the rosticceria-bought ones.
+This is the authentic rice stuffed tomatoes recipe: you’ll get Pomodori Al Riso quite similar (but tastier) than the Rosticceria-bought ones.

-- 2 redd and round tomatoes
+- 2 red and round salad tomatoes

 - 2 small potatoes or 1 medium

-- 1 sprigs parsley
+- 1 sprig parsley

-- 4-5 leaves basil
+- 4-5 basil leaves

 - 3 tablespoons extra-virgin olive oil

-- ½ shallot
+- 1/2 shallot

-- ¼ garlic clove
+- 1/2 garlic clove

 - 4 tablespoons short grain rice

-- 2 tablespoons grated parmesan cheese
+- 2 tablespoons parmesan cheese grated

-Preheat oven to 200°C - 390°F.
+Preheat the oven to 200°C - 390°F.

-Add 2 tablespoons of olive oil, herbs, onion, garlic, parmesan and a pinch of salt.
-Add the rice, mix and rest for about 15 minutes.
+Scoop out the tomato juices, the seeds and the pulp and transfer them to a medium bowl.
+Add 2 tablespoons of olive oil, the herbs, onion, garlic, and parmesan, and a pinch of salt to the bowl.
+Mix and rest for about 15 minutes.